Leica V-LUX 1 Comparison Review

 The Leica V-LUX 1 is a fixed lens compact camera that was officially introduced in September 2006 and is equipped with a 1/1.8-inch sensor.
 It offers a resolution of 10 megapixel.

 Is the Leica V-LUX 1 a good camera?
-The V-LUX 1 has a Camera Elo of 1280.
+The V-LUX 1 has a Camera Elo of 963.
 This rating puts the V-LUX 1 below average of all superzoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the V-LUX 1 also ranks below average. – Well, the Leica V-LUX 1 is more than 13 years old, and there have been many other good digital cameras released since 2006.
+In terms of its sensor size category (small sensor cameras), the V-LUX 1 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Leica V-LUX 1 is more than 17 years old, and there have been many other good digital cameras released since 2006.

 |Leica V-LUX 1|

 |10 MP, 1/1.8" Sensor|

 |ISO 100 - 1 600 (100 - 3 200)|

 |141 x 86 x 142 mm, 734 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.